YagneshP/book_share_client/README.md

 ### Future Expansions

-- implemented more features like direct messaging to other user instead of showing users' emails.
+- implement more features like direct messaging to other user instead of showing users' emails.
-- Implements test coverage
+- Implement test coverage

 ---